Accessing Mental Health and Wellbeing Services for 18-25 Year Olds

 - Transition & Access – preparation for transition, defining the transition processes, providing safe appropriate environments

 - Prevention & Training – Co-developed training package for Young Adults transitioning as well as specific packages for workforce, families, and carers.

 - Communication & Messaging – clarifying a system wide mental health pathway, creating clear signposting through targeted communications and messaging about transitions.

-In order to improve the service provision offered, we would like to hear your thoughts on current ideas for change, as well as hear any other improvements that you think would make a difference to the experience of a young adult accessing Mental Health and Wellbeing services in the community.
+In order to improve the service provision offered, we asked for thoughts on current ideas for change, as well as feedback on any other improvements that could make a difference to the experience of a young adult accessing Mental Health and Wellbeing services in the community.